StrangeRanger/bash-style-guide/content/style.md

     type: tip

 - **Double Quotes**: Use double quotes in most cases to safely expand variables and command outputs, preventing word splitting and globing.
 - **Single Quotes**: When a string should remain exactly as written, with no expansion or interpretation, use single quotes.
-This is crucial in utilities like `sed` or `awk`, e.g., `grep 'exact string' filename`.
+This is crucial in utilities like `sed` or `awk` (e.g., `grep 'exact string' filename`).
 - **Omit Quotes With Caution**: In specific scenarios, such as within `[[ ... ]]` for conditional expressions, quotes can be safely omitted since Bash does not perform word splitting.

 ///